-With immersion into the curriculum the fellow experiences a multitude of clinical aspects of critical care, teaching, administration and research.
-This exposure will prepare the graduating fellow to attain the goal of functioning in either an academic center or in a community hospital environment.
-The specific educational objectives of this fellowship program are to enable fellows to investigate and evaluate, teach, and apply clinically the fundamental principles of critical care.
+Fellows are allowed four weeks of vacation per year.
+The Surgical Critical Care Fellowship goal is to train surgeons in the subspecialty of surgical critical care.
+This fellowship will prepare the graduating fellows to function in either an academic center or in a community hospital environment.
+This will be accomplished by exposing the surgical critical care fellow to a multitude of clinical aspects of critical care, teaching, administration, and research.
+The specific educational objectives of this fellowship program in surgical critical care are to enable fellows to investigate and evaluate, teach, and clinically apply the fundamental principles of critical care.

-Upon completion of the Surgical Critical Care Fellowship Program, fellows will have developed:
+Upon completion of the Surgical Critical Care Fellowship, every physician will have developed:

 - The ability to perform and teach critical care skills.